amecky/diesel/README.md

 ## Basic concepts

-The main concept diesel is heavily inspired by https://www.dropbox.com/sh/4uvmgy14je7eaxv/AABboa6UE5Pzfg3d9updwUexa?dl=0&preview=Designing+a+Modern+GPU+Interface.pdf.
+The [basic concept of diesel](TheBasics.md) describes the main concept.

 ## Getting Started